joao-svalencar/letsRept/README.md

 ### **An Interface to the Reptile Database**

-This package was developed to facilitate the processes of reptile nomenclature update based on a search for species synonyms according to [The Reptile Databse](https://reptile-database.reptarium.cz) website (Uetz et al., 2025).
+This package was developed to facilitate the processes of reptile nomenclature update based on the [Reptile Database](https://reptile-database.reptarium.cz) website (Uetz et al., 2025).

-Currently, the package access many species information from The Reptile Database using R interface.
+Currently, the package access many species information from the Reptile Database using R interface.

 I hope it to be useful, to people trying to match databases from different sources (IUCN, species traits database, etc), or trying to get summaries from a given higher taxa or region (e.g.: Snakes from Brazil).
 But it can also just print single species information directly in R.